 Tufted Marbled Skipper (Carcharodus flocciferus)

-2011 photos highlighted in green.
-Click on any photo to go to an enlarged picture, or simply scroll down the page.
+2024 photographs highlighted in yellow.
+Click on any photograph to go to an enlarged picture, or simply scroll down the page.

 Presumably when flocciferus was given its English name, confusion with the Marbled Skipper (C. lavatherae) was a key consideration, although these two species are very different.
 Lavatherae is quite light with extensive white marks on the uph, especially in the discal series, but also a series of slightly sagittate white submarginal marks.
 Lavatherae appears very light, almost white, in flight.
 Flocciferus is darker, larger, but has a clear white uph discal mark, and other minor marks in this region.
 Flocciferus can be very dark, almost black, especially when fresh.
-The underside is also easy to ID, as the prominent white marginal markings are impossible to confuse with any other Carcharodus species in France.
+The underside is also easy to identify, as the prominent white marginal markings are impossible to confuse with any other Carcharodus species in France.

-Flocciferus is perhaps more easily confused with the Mallow Skipper (C. alceae) as it is essentially similar in terms of the basic pattern of the |
+Flocciferus is perhaps more easily confused with the Mallow Skipper (C. alceae) as it is essentially similar in terms of the basic pattern of the upperside markings.
+Alceae is generally smaller than flocciferus and does not have the white uph discal marks, although it can rarely have a quite pale uph discal mark. |

-upperside markings.
-Alceae is generally smaller than flocciferus and does not have the white uph discal marks, although it can rarely have a quite pale uph discal mark.
 Flocciferus may also be confused with the Southern Marbled Skipper (C. baeticus), although baeticus is smaller and has more extensive uph discal white marks.

-The best way to differentiate between the sexes for both species is by size (females are always larger), body shape and the hair tuft at the end of the abdomen which indicates male. |
+The best way to differentiate between the sexes for both species is by size (females are always larger), body shape and the hair tuft at the end of the abdomen which indicates male.
+Nearly all sightings are of males; the only times I have seen females is when they are in copula.

 ref |